Murder of Stacy Payne: Death warrant and final appeals

 On June 27, 2025, the Indiana Attorney-General filed a motion to schedule Ward's execution date, a month after the state executed convicted cop killer Benjamin Ritchie.
 This was the third time Indiana attempted to schedule a death sentence after the state resumed executions in December 2024 at the end of a 15-year moratorium, starting with the execution of convicted mass murderer Joseph Corcoran.

 On July 7, 2025, the Indiana Supreme Court signed a death warrant for Ward, tentatively scheduling him to be executed on October 10, 2025, although his execution date was not officiated due to legal concerns over future litigation.
 Indiana Governor Mike Braun directed the Indiana Department of Corrections to procure execution drugs if necessary.

-On August 12, 2025, Ward filed an appeal, requesting that his tentative execution date be vacated and cited concerns that the use of pentobarbital, the drug required to carry out death sentences in Indiana, could result in cruel and unusual punishment and violate the constitutional rights.
+On August 12, 2025, Ward filed an appeal, requesting that his tentative execution date be vacated and cited concerns that the use of pentobarbital, the drug required to carry out death sentences in Indiana, could result in cruel and unusual punishment and violate his constitutional rights.
 Ward's counsel also submitted witness testimonies, which showed that Ritchie, the condemned inmate executed prior to Ward, had allegedly made violent and abrupt movements on the gurney before he was pronounced dead.
 However, the prosecution asked the Indiana Supreme Court to finalize the execution date and stated that Ward had no valid legal grounds to delay his execution.

 On August 28, 2025, the Indiana Supreme Court finalized the execution date of Ward and made it official after rejecting Ward's appeal.